Commands

 - output is

---json,--plain, or--quiet - the command emits machine-readable content (
+--json,--color never, or--quiet - the command emits machine-readable content (

 completions,self update) - stdout is not a TTY (e.g. piped to a file)